 The NSW Crime Commission and Australian Criminal Intelligence Commission (formerly the Australian Crime Commission) investigate serious and organised crime.
 If you receive a summons to give evidence then you must attend.
 At the hearing, you will be questioned and cross-examined.
 You may find that the evidence you give under questioning exposes you to criminal prosecution.

 It is advisable to arrange legal representation for any crime commission hearing.
 You have the right to object to certain types of questioning.
 However, without legal expertise, you may find it difficult to raise appropriate objections on your own behalf.
 The consequences of not objecting when needed can be serious.

-O’Brien Solicitors can provide you with expert representation at either the NSW Crime Commission or the Australian Criminal Intelligence Commission, or any inquisitorial body such as the ICAC or a Royal Commission.
-Of all lawyers in Australia, there would be very few, if any, who have done more commission work than our solicitors in all probability.
+O’Brien Criminal and Civil Solicitors can provide you with expert representation at either the NSW Crime Commission or the Australian Criminal Intelligence Commission, or any inquisitorial body such as the ICAC or a Royal Commission.
+Of all lawyers in Australia, there would be very few, if any, who have done more commission work than our solicitors in this area.

 If you are summonsed to appear before a commission of inquiry, such as ICAC, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 24 hours a day, 7 days a week to get help from one of our commission lawyers in our Sydney office.